-As everyone who blogs about climbing Kilimanjaro offers their tips herewith (in rough order) are some that you may find helpful, useful, or that may make your climb more pleasant.
+As everyone who blogs about climbing Kilimanjaro offers their tips on how to do it, because doing it once makes you an expert right?
+Herewith (and in rough order) are some of mine that you may find helpful.

-If you read one book on Kili, it should Henry Stedman’s guide to Kilimanjaro.
-An indispensable work, most of the facts and figures I’ve quoted have been drawn from it.
-Available on Amazon here, get yourself the paperback because you’ll be taking it with you.
+If you read one book on Kilimanjaro, it should Henry Stedman’s guide.
+An indispensable work, most of the facts and figures I’ve quoted in preceding posts have been drawn from it.
+Available on Amazon here, recommend you get yourself the paperback because you’ll be taking it with you.
 Henry’s website is here, again detailed and tremendously helpful.
-You’ve got two basic parameters to consider when planning your climb, the first is when you climb, and the second is what route to take.
+In terms of mission planning you’ve two basic parameters to consider for your climb, the first is when you climb, and the second is what route to take.
 As an example, we took the Lemosho route which starts lower and takes a total of eight days to complete (you summit on the morning of the seventh).
 Starting lower and spending longer on the mountain gives more time to acclimatise to the altitude and as the route takes you across the Shira plateau you get to see a lot of the mountain.
 We also picked a climb date that had us summiting on New Years eve, which falls at the tail end of the small rainy season.
 To answer the inevitable question, ‘did it rain?’ the answer is yes, in the afternoon we’d get cloud and then the rain would set in for an hour or so.
 As we’d usually reached camp by then, this was not such a problem and above 3000+ metres you’re above the rain line anyway.

-I’d recommend doing your research regarding which company you want to go with, and also whether you want to book from overseas or wait till your in Moshi to make arrangements.
-Whatever you do, and however light you decide to go, there’s going to be a cost as you can only climb with a guide, and practically speaking you’ll need a porter (or two).
-We went with G adventures, and really have no complaints, well except for the porridge, the climb was run professionally and everyone in the party summited.
+I’d recommend doing your research regarding which company you want to go with, and also consider whether you want to book from overseas or wait till your in Moshi to make arrangements.
+Whatever you do, and however light you decide to go, there’s going to be a cost as you can only climb with a guide and a porter (or two).
+We went with G adventures, and apart from the porridge (shudder) really have no complaints, the climb was run professionally and everyone in the party summited, even me!
 The other element to consider is whether you want to tack a couple of recovery days onto the end of the trip taking a safari in the Serengeti or lying on the beach in Zanzibar.
 We spent a couple of days prior to our climb in the Serengeti and N’Gorongoro which were awesome, but would have definitely enjoyed a few days with the feet up after the climb.

 Once you have an idea of what you want to do, make an equipment list.
 I find it’s useful to do a pack out, that’s where you throw it all on the floor (or bed) and go through it to prune out any unnecessary things that may have crept in.
 Make a note of how much things weigh and make up a weight budget so you don’t go over you weight limits.
 Then throw it all in your day and gear bags and weigh them.
 Be ruthless with your list, pare it down to the bare essentials, because someone will be carrying it.
 You basically need to think about weight (as much as price) when you buy anything.